home-assistant/homebridge-homeassistant/README.md

 Groups will appear in HomeKit as switches.

+### Light Support

+If supported, lights will display brightness, hue, saturation, and/or color temperature.

+By default, Homebridge will allow a color temperature between 50 and 400 mireds.
+You can override this for your specific light(s) by using `homebridge_min_mireds` and `homebridge_max_mireds`.

 ### Media Player Support

 Media players on your Home Assistant will be added to your HomeKit as a switch.